 Hield also has an energy he brings off the bench that is unmatched by any other Oklahoma player.
-It’s the reason he first got recruited out of high school in the Bahamas.
+It's the reason he first got recruited out of his high school in the Bahamas.
 When Oklahoma coaches later saw him at a high school game at Sunrise Christian Academy in Kansas, Lon Kruger received a call.

 He's really something special.